AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/zendesk.md

 1. [Retrieve your Zendesk API Token](#steptwo)
 1. [Enter your Zendesk login info and Token in MBI](#stepthree)

-To complete this process, you will need to open two browser windows or tabs - one for MBI, the other for your Zendesk account.
+To complete this process, you will need to open two browser windows or tabs - one for [!DNL MBI], the other for your Zendesk account.

 ## Open the Zendesk credentials page in [!DNL MBI] {#stepone}